 Why You Should Hire an Attorney to Handle Your TBI Case

 If you or someone you love has recently suffered a traumatic brain injury you may be entitled to compensation.
 However, the last thing you need to do is try to navigate a complex legal claim.
 A traumatic brain injury can be devastating.
 You need to take this time to focus on yourself and your recovery.
 Hiring an attorney not only gives you the opportunity to do this, but also increases the likelihood of recovering the money you deserve.

 Here’s why you should hire an experienced Miami personal injury attorney to handle your TBI case.

 1. We’ll Protect You From Insurance Companies

 Insurance companies will do whatever they can to limit the amount of money you get after an accident.
 Some will simply refuse to investigate or process your claim in a timely manner.
 Others will approach you quickly and attempt to settle the case right away.
 In either case, you probably won’t be getting a fair and reasonable settlement offer.
 These companies will play on your emotions and stress and try to get a result that works best for them.
-At Lavent Law, our attorneys know how to deal with manipulative insurance companies.
+At Lavent Law, P.A., our attorneys know how to deal with manipulative insurance companies.
 We know how they operate and are prepared to make sure that your case is considered with the attention and detail it deserves.

 2. We’ll Maximize Your Settlement By Conducting a Thorough Investigation